February 4, 2016

 You can find her dancing, sipping tea, hiking or engrossed in poetry.
 Her official title is the Justice Coordinator for the Contemplative Justice Network of the British Columbia Conference of The United Church of Canada.

-Asad participated in 2018 Undivided Leadership Program and became deeply engaged in contemplative practices.
+Asad participated in the 2018 Undivided Leadership Program and became deeply engaged in contemplative practices.
 A reflective practitioner, he offers workshops on Restorative Justice and Compassionate Communication in prison, university and community settings.
 Recently, he was chosen as the 2018 Contemplative Social Justice Scholar by the Center for Contemplative Mind in Society, USA.
-Asad dreams of living in a community where contemplative practices of diverse heritages and traditions are welcomed.
+He dreams of living in a community where contemplative practices of diverse heritages and traditions are welcomed.

 Previously, Asad was a Reconciliation Ambassador with Reconciliation Canada.
 Subsequently, as a caseworker and project coordinator of ASPIRE’s HOPE Project, he provided counselling and mentoring services to the vulnerable and minority youth population in the Greater Vancouver area.
 Along with being an active board member of Vancouver Association for Restorative Justice and Salish Sea Empathy Society, Asad is a certified NVC trainer with the Center for Nonviolent Communication, USA.
 To showcase his work, he has participated in a number of international trainings and conferences in Bangladesh, Canada, China, Malaysia, Thailand, Norway, Turkey, UK, and USA.

 If you are interested in being on the leadership team, please email <christina [at] contemplativejustice.org>.